horia141/jupiter/docs/concepts/inbox-tasks.md

 or Jupiter can create one for you from the recurring tasks templates via `jupiter gen`.
 You can remove a task by simply removing the Notion record of it.

+Tasks have an optional _actionable date_.
+Sometimes, it does not make sense to work on a task before a certain date.
+Think paying a bill which will be provided in a week.
+If a task has an actionable date, it won't be visible in the boards until a week before it.

 Tasks have a deadline.
 It’s optional, but it’s strongly recommended you add one as a goal setting rule.